bitrix24/b24restdocs/api-reference/imopenlines/openlines/sessions/imopenlines-dialog-get.md

-# Get Information About the Operator's Open Line Dialogue imopenlines.dialog.get
+# Get Information About the Open Channel Operator's Dialogue imopenlines.dialog.get

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will complete it shortly.

 {% endnote %}